-- next to the launching projectile, as shown in the drawings below. - 2.
-If the projectile supply tube is metal, its area in contact with the light panel should be maximized as much as possible, and the screw should be tightly fastened for easy conduction.
-Non-metal projectile supply tubes must be properly mounted with heat dissipation panels. - 3.
-After the wiring for the UV light panel is completed, the XT30 port can be connected to a 12V or 24V power supply.
+- 2. If the projectile supply tube is metal, its area in contact with the light panel should be maximized as much as possible, and the screw should be tightly fastened for easy conduction.
+Non-metal projectile supply tubes must be properly mounted with heat dissipation panels. - After the wiring for the UV light panel is completed, the XT30 port can be connected to a 12V or 24V power supply.